 A plant vine with berries.

-Multiflora rose is a noxious weed of many states because of it's invasive tendencies.
+Multiflora rose is a noxious weed in many states due to its invasive tendencies.
 It has been found in Minnesota and is listed as Restricted on the Minnesota Noxious Weed List.
 It can be spread in:

 • Holiday wreaths